fishcus/KAP-manual/en/query/adv_sql/intersect_count.en.md

 ### Precondition

-To apply retention calculation in KAP, sql query needs to meet requirements as below:
+To apply retention calculation in Kyligence Enterprise, sql query needs to meet requirements as below:

 - Only one dimension can be varied;
 - The measure to be calculated must have been defined as a precise count distinct measure(check [precise count distinct](../../model/cube/count_distinct_precise.en.md) for help);